 Project WQ-1 is MSWD's ongoing Groundwater Quality Protection Program (GQPP) to convert residences from septic to community sewers and wastewater treatment facilities.
 MSWD Assessment District (AD) 15 and AD-18 will support septic to sewer conversions by providing local funding to match with grant funding opportunities.
-MSWD has completed conversion of septic to sewer in five previous ADs to date.
-MSWD has completed design for the AD-15 area and AD-18 Subareas H and I. MSWD plans to begin construction of the AD-15 project in 2023.
-Additionally, MSWD has begun design for the final two subareas in AD-18.
-Finally, in 2022 MSWD submitted a request for grant funding to complete the construction of AD-18 Subarea D3 through Proposition 1, Round 2.
+MSWD has completed the conversion of septic to sewer in five previous ADs to date.
+MSWD plans to begin construction of the AD-15 project in 2024.
+Additionally, MSWD continued the design for the final two subareas in AD-18.
+Finally, MSWD was awarded grant funding to complete the construction of AD-18 Subarea D3 through Proposition 1, Round 2.
+MSWD plans to begin construction on the project in 2024.